-Data breaches may cause significant downtime and outages, along with brand reputation damage and revenue losses.
-Perhaps worst of all, data breaches sometimes are preventable – regardless of whether a company has best-in-class security software in place.
+Data leak and Alert Fatigue may cause significant downtime and outages, along with brand reputation damage and revenue losses.
+Perhaps worst of all, data leak sometimes are preventable – regardless of whether a company has best-in-class security software in place.

 For example, let’s consider the Target data breach.
 Hackers launched a cyberattack against Target on Nov.
 27, 2013 and breached the retailer’s systems.
 The attack was discovered a few weeks later, and the U.S. Department of Justice was notified about the incident on Dec.
 13, 2013.

-So how did the Target data breach happen?
+So how did the Target data leak happen?

 At least eight Target IT employees identified the threat that eventually led to the cyberattack, but none of these employees decided to act on it.
 The reason why these employees may have ignored the threat: alert fatigue.